-Get The Sunshine Vitamin, Vitamin D:
+Get The Sunshine Vitamin: Vitamin D:

 Balance Your Gut With Fermented Foods:

-Our immune system and reducing inflammation in the body is often top of mind, especially during sick season.
+Our immune system and reducing inflammation in the body is often top of mind, especially during the fall and winter seasons when we may be more prone to illness.
 The gut plays an integral role in protecting against pathogens and viruses.
-Just as your skin protects you against foreign invaders on the outside, the gut lining protects the inside.
-We know that 70-80 percent of the (immunoglunlin-producing) cells that make up the immune system are located in the gut, making it the body’s largest site of immunological response and build up a protective barrier against pathogens.
-Therefore, when our microbiome is out of balance, known as dysbiosis, that imbalance may adversely affect our immune system leaving us susceptible to infections and disease.
-Research also shows that probiotics have a positive impact on the health of people with flu-like respiratory tract infections by boosting the immune system and response.
-Probiotics through fermented foods such as kefir, may help balance our microbiome, making them a vital part of our immune-boosting toolkit to keep us healthy.
+Just as your skin protects you against foreign invaders on the outside, the gut lining protects the inside of your body helping to combat bad bacteria from our diets, the environment, viruses, and more.
+We know that 70-80 percent of the IG-producing (immunoglobulin-producing) cells that make up the immune system are located in the gut, making it the body’s largest site of immunological response.
+This acts like a wall of protection against said harmful pathogens.

-Get Your Fill Of Antioxidants:
+Get Your Fill Of Antioxidants, Vitamins, and Minerals:

-Be Sure To Get Enough Zinc In Your Diet:
+Get Enough Zinc In Your Diet:

-Consume Fruits, Vegetables, Legumes, And Whole Grains:
+Consume a Wide Range of Fruits, Vegetables, Legumes, And Whole Grains:

 Stay Active And Exercise: